trek/trek.github.com/_posts/2012-08-30-advice_on_and_instruction_in_the_use_of_emberjs.md

 ```javascript
 App = Ember.Application.create();
 ```
-This line creates a new instance of `Ember.Application`. `Application` does two handy things:
+This line creates a new instance of `Ember.Application` which does two handy things:

   * provides one location for all your objects so we avoid [polluting the global namespace](https://www.google.com/search?q=don't+pollute+the+global+namespace).
   * creates one listener for each user event (e.g. 'click') and [controls event delegation](https://www.google.com/search?q=event+delegation).